 Some work well, some not so well, but the company deserve a lot of credit for never letting the rest of the industry get too comfy.
 As part of that strategy, we have the G4 smartphone, the flagship of the LG range.
 The G4 was something of a triumph at the time of its release in 2015.
 For the first time, LG truly challenged Samsung , Apple and the rest.
 Before that, although the innovation was there, performance was adequate but not exceptional.

 But, 3 years on, is the G4 still a competitor?
 We gave it to our smartphone experts to see.
-You can get the LG G4 brand new and unlocked from Mr Aberthon for $199.
-This price also includes a free second battery.
+Read our review of the LG G4 to find out what they say!

 Introducing the LG G4